osisoft/Edge-Data-Store-Docs/Beta2/SDS/SDS_Streams.md

 default or diagnostics

 `string query`
 An optional parameter representing a string search.
-See [Searching](xref:sdsSearching) for information about specifying the search parameter.
+For information about specifying the search parameter, see [Searching](xref:sdsSearching).

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
 If not specified, a default value of 0 is used.